 It must also be noted that all 5.56 x 45 mm NATO ammunition (such as US M855) requires a 1:9" twist or faster rifling to stabilize the long 62 gr ball bullet and a 1:7" twist to stabilize the extremely long tracer variation.
 The standard twist used for .223 Remington commercial chamberings is 1:12" or 1:14" neither of which will stabilize the NATO type ammunition.
 There does seem to be a recent push to standardize the 1:9 twist for .223 though.
 The NATO ball ammunition is easily identified by its green bullet tip.

-The piezo pressure specifications for SAAMI, M193, and M855 ammunition are given below.
-Keep in mind that the military pressures are taken in a mil-spec chamber and pressures are measured at the case mouth rather than at 1.259" (32 mm) from the base of the case as with SAAMI.
+The piezo pressure specifications for SAAMI, M193, M855, and CIP (European standards) ammunition are given below.
+Keep in mind that the SAAMI pressures are taken in a SAAMI spec test barrel and measured 32 mm from the base of the case.
+Military pressures are taken in a mil-spec barrel and chamber and are measured at the case mouth.
+CIP pressures are measured in a CIP standard chamber and are taken 25 mm from the case base.

 |SAAMI||55.0||56.4||71.5 - 77|